 Months of uncertainty followed.
-In January 1877, Congress established an Electoral Commission to decide the dispute.
+In January 1877 Congress established an Electoral Commission to decide the dispute.
 The commission, made up of eight Republicans and seven Democrats, determined all the contests in favor of Hayes by eight to seven.
 The final electoral vote: 185 to 184.
 Northern Republicans had been promising southern Democrats at least one cabinet post, federal patronage, subsidies for internal improvements, and withdrawal of troops from Louisiana and South Carolina.

 Many of the leaders of the new South did indeed favor Republican economic policies and approved of Hayes's financial conservatism, but they faced annihilation at the polls if they were to join the party of Reconstruction.
 Hayes and his Republican successors were persistent in their efforts but could not win over the "solid South."

 You Might Also Like

-Collection The 2016 White House Christmas Ornament
+Collection The 2021 White House Christmas Ornament

 Every year since 1981, the White House Historical Association has had the privilege of designing the Official White House Christmas Ornament....